 Teaching Social Sciences covers the teaching of social sciences at Foundation, Intermediate and Senior phase.
 It balances theory and practice, and engages student teachers as reflective professionals in the South African context.

-- 'Reflect on' boxes: They pose a question which requires student to apply their knowledge and offer their own opinion.
-These questions require critical engagement, as well as self-reflection on one's own beliefs and opinions, often of a personal, moral or ethical nature.
+- Stop and reflect boxes: This poses a question which requires student to apply knowledge and opinion.
+It requires critical engagement, as well as self-reflection on one's own beliefs and opinions, often of a personal, moral or ethical nature.
+This feature is also used to discuss how to approach controversial issues in teaching social sciences.

 - Talking heads: Talking heads are illustrations of people in dialogue where the conversation is captured in speech bubbles (cartoons).
 Talking heads can be used to explore a concept or theories or perspectives, debate critical issues, make connections, discuss different aspects of a problem or explore alternative possibilities or outcomes.

-- End of chapter critical thinking questions draw together the strands of knowledge and conc epts explored throughout the chapter and help students get a sense of the significance of the content covered.
+- End of chapter critical thinking questions: These questions draw together the strands of knowledge and concepts explored throughout the chapter and help students get a sense of the significance of the content covered.

 1Social sciences in the South African curriculum